product-noob/product-noob.github.io/_posts/2021-08-03-Building Vaccine Slot Finder.md

 ### Here’s how we actually did it……

-What we started with is to find a use-case for the tool which was important enough for us to build for.
-In Product Manager's terminology, the user-story for it read like this: ***"***
+What we started with is to narrow down a use-case for the tool which was important enough for us to build for.
+In Product Manager's lingo the user-story for it read like this: ***"***

  ***As a user I want the tool to help me find and book vaccine slots as easily as possible!"***